jakecsells/OpenGL-Projects/PA03/README.md

-#OpenGL: Menus, Keyboard, and Mouse Interaction
+#OpenGL: Adding a Moon to the Planet

 Documentation
 -------------

 ###Controls

-**Right Mouse Click**--Open simple menu
+**Right Mouse Click** - Open simple menu

-**Left Mouse Click**--Reverse rube rotation
+**Left Mouse Click** - Reverse rube rotation

+**Up Arrow** - Increase 'planet' rotation speed by 10.0 degrees

+**Down Arrow** - Decrease 'planet' rotation speed by 10.0 degrees

+**Left Arrow** - Rotate the 'planet' counter-clockwise

+**Right Arrow** -Rotate the 'planet' clockwise

-**W Key**--Increase cube rotation speed by 10.0 degrees
+**W Key** - Increase 'moon' rotation speed by 10.0 degrees

-**S Key**--Decrease cube rotation speed by 10.0 degrees
+**S Key** - Decrease 'moon' rotation speed by 10.0 degrees

-**A Key**--Rotate cube clockwise

-**D Key**--Rotate cube counter-clockwise
+**A Key** - Rotate 'moon' counter-clockwise

+**D Key** - Rotate 'moon' clockwise

-**ESC**--Quit the program
+**ESC** - Quit the program

 ###What I did

-I used a global called ROTATE_SPEED, which would change the speed of the rotation when using the 'w' and 's' keys and it will toggle reversing the rotation by multiplying the speed by -1.0f.
-The rotation can change depending on the 'a' and 'd' keys.
+Just as before by adding global variables to control the cube rotation, I added more globals (uh oh), to keep track of the new 'moon' model.
+The 'moon' is scaled and translated together.
+Also, the 'moon' is translated before the 'planet' is rotated so the translation does not inherit the rotation from the 'planet'.

 ###Things to Note

-Correction of file length minus 1 from the previous lab is removed and added with a null terminator.
+The null terminator is now actually a null terminator and not a new line character... how embarrassing.

 Building The Project